SoftwareBrothers/better-docs/README.md

 DOCS_COMMAND='npm run docs' DOCS_OUTPUT='../docs' cd better-docs && gulp
 ```

+## Setting up the jsdoc in your project

+If you want to see how to setup jsdoc in your project - take a look at this short tutorial: https://www.youtube.com/watch?v=Yl6WARA3IhQ

 ## License

 BetterDocs is Copyright © 2019 SoftwareBrothers.co.
 It is free software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.